chihyuan-Chen/MicroPython-and-PySimpleGUI/README.md

 1. CH340 driver
 2. Putty　(Confirm the UART data)

+#Setting
+1. We need to install dfu file in STM32F411 in order to program in micropython.
+2. First, switch STM32F411 to system memory boot mode.
+3. Then, using DfuSe software to install STM32F411 dfu file.
+4. Finally, testing some micropython example code to confirm completion

 #Control
 1. Building a connection between Raspberry Pi and PC.
 2. Raspberry Pi will according to the camera image to make a decision about next action.